PaniniMaker/fantastic-couscous/README.md

 # fantastic-couscous
-self learning, operations research, EDA, ML
+autodidactic, operations research, EDA, ML

+First respository to document my journey and serves as a guide for the nontraditional and unconventional student.